-British designer Craig Green has won over legions of influential industry fans since Autumn/Winter 2013, when he first showed at London Collections: Men as part of Topman and Fashion East’s MAN initiative.
+British designer Craig Green has won over legions of influential industry fans since Autumn/Winter 2013, when he first showed at London Fashion Week Men's as part of Topman and Fashion East’s MAN initiative.
 Although Green’s designs are imbued with his fierce commitment to concept and challenging forms, the Londoner’s true genius lies his ability to parlay his cerebral inspirations into unique yet wearable clothing, often with utilitarian edge.

 Green’s star has continued to ascend over the succeeding seasons, leading to significant, industry-wide renown.
-The designer held his first solo show in the Spring/Summer 2015 season at London Collections: Men, which Tim Blanks , the widely respected fashion critic and editor-at-large of The Business of Fashion, described as “a fashion moment,” in his review.
+The designer held his first solo show in the Spring/Summer 2015 season at London Fashion Week Men's, which BoF's Editor-at-Large Tim Blanks described as “a fashion moment,” in his review.
 Blanks told BoF, “Craig Green is fearless in his idealism.
 His clothes are grand gestures, but they're poetic and romantic too.
 People sobbed at his spring show.
 Fashion craves that emotion.”
 It is not only the fashion press that has backed Green’s creativity.
 Influential retailers 10 Corso Como, IT and Comme des Garçons are all stockists.
 The latter granted Green its London store’s much-sought after window installation space.

 Green completed a BA Fashion Hons degree in print, before completing Central Saint Martins' internationally respected MA Fashion course, under the late, great Louise Wilson ’s mentorship.